HakkiAkut/ccna-v7/README.md

 Second, one switch(192.168.2.X) connected with 3 laptop

+Added ip and gateways to the end devices.

 Connected two switches with using router

 First one with gigabitEthernet 0/0 port and second one with gigabitEthernet 0/1 port